 Active Eyewear Frames from Beta-Simplicity, comes with an anchor tip that is made of soft elastomer.

-Unlike most other glasses frames, Active Kids Frames from Beta-Simplicity, comes with an anchor tip that is made of soft elastomer.
+Unlike most other glasses frames, Active Eyewear Frames from Beta-Simplicity, comes with an anchor tip that is made of soft elastomer.
 This provides cushioning and friction that reduces pressure on the ears and offer greater grip.
-Their unique Anchor Tip also features a soft loop which touches the back of your ear for added support.
+While there are frames with rubber or silicone coated temples in the market, most of these have the tendency to get sticky or crack after a year.
+The rubber coating is also relatively thin and hard thus it is not as effective as the thicker and softer Active Eyewear temple tip in reducing sore ears.
+Active Eyewear unique Anchor Tip also features a soft loop which touches the back of your ear for added support.
+Their elastomer material has also been shown to remain soft and non-sticky after a year of usage.

 Pain to the ears are caused by pressure from the glasses.
 Adjustment of the temple may remove the pressure points and relieve the pain although it may cause the glasses to slip.
 Fitting soft sleeves over the temple will also help to reduce the pressure.
 Choosing a glasses frame with built-in soft temple will also prevent pain to the ears.